-The Parker H. Petit Institute for Bioengineering and Bioscience (IBB) was launched in 1995 with the mission to accelerate Georgia Tech’s move into bio-related research.
-The decision to establish IBB was made in 1993 by then Georgia Tech President Pat Crecine.
-The departure of Crecine in 1994 presented some concern as to whether the new president would support the establishment of a research institute like IBB.
-With the arrival of President Wayne Clough in September 1994, it was immediately clear that Clough would not only support the establishment of IBB, he would take the Institute’s commitment of support to a higher level.
+The Parker H. Petit Institute for Bioengineering and Bioscience was launched in 1995 with the mission to accelerate Georgia Tech’s move into bio-related research.
+The decision to establish the Petit Institute was made in 1993 by then Georgia Tech President Pat Crecine.
+The departure of Crecine in 1994 presented some concern as to whether the new president would support the establishment of a research institute such as this.
+With the arrival of President Wayne Clough in September 1994, it was immediately clear that Clough would not only support the establishment of the Petit Institute, he would take the Institute’s commitment of support to a higher level.

 Prior to 1985, research efforts in bioengineering and the life sciences at Georgia Tech were very fragmented, with islands of activity existing in various departments.
 The most notable activity was that in biochemistry in the School of Chemistry and Biochemistry.
 Biology was principally a teaching unit, and there were only a few bioengineers on campus, although several had already achieved national recognition.
 In 1985 the Bioengineering Center was formed, and this was followed in 1987 with the establishment of the Emory/Georgia Tech Biomedical Technology Research Center.